 The breeding values that are meant for publication are, respectively: SCM, CM and UHI, in which UHI is the udder health index, existing of SCM and CM.
 Even though breeding values for all traits (including the indicator traits) are estimated separately for the first three lactations, per trait only one breeding value is rendered for the overall trait.
-That breeding value is an index in which weights per parity are attributed to the lactation breeding values such as have been established in the Test Day Model for production traits:
+The breeding value for the overall trait is an index in which weights per parity are attributed to the lactation breeding values in the way they have been established in the Test Day Model for production traits:

-$$BV_i = 0.41 \ BV{i1} + 0.33 \ BV{i2} + 0.26 \ BV{i3}$$
+BVi = 0.41 BVi1 + 0.33 BVi2 + 0.26 BVi3